boutiques/boutiques/README.md

 Whether you're working from the shell or a Python script, `bosh` will treat you exactly the same.

+And if it's easier for you, you can even generate Python functions that launch your tools directly!
+For instance, this will launch FSL's mcflirt from your Python program:

+    > from boutiques.descriptor2func import function
+    > mcflirt = function('zenodo.2602109')
+    > mcflirt(in_file='/home/glatard/data/test.nii.gz')

 # Contributing

 Excited by the project and want to get involved?! *Please* check out our [contributing guide](./CONTRIBUTING.md), and look through the